desert-planet/hayt/UPGRADE.md

       vendor this one, but accidentally pulled down the latest version and it at least installed correctly.
 We'll probably hit runtime errors, but I shall deal with that when we hit it.
+    * hubot, express - express's dependency on debug was changed from `*` (very bad, i will swear a blood oath to destroy you if you ever do this) to `~0.8.1` (sane, rational, you will go to heaven).
+Hubot had to be forked as well, since it's the one that was depending on express.